Bug report #11989

 Looking forward to people complaining about their lost selection...

-#1 Updated by Juraj Komačka about 5 years ago
+#1 Updated by Juraj Komačka over 5 years ago

 - File test_11989.zip added